jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 difference between the 240s and the 260s is where active studying and critical self-assessment make the difference.

+# Not Studying

+- Sleep.
+Decrease stress and let your brain process the info you've fed it.
+- Exercise.
+Decrease stress, release energy.
+- Your breaks should revive you.
+While studying, make a list of what you are looking forward to doing during your next break.
+Plan fun things to look forward to.
+- Your breaks should be short.
+Many times my 15min break would easily stretch to 30, 45min.
+Set a timer to kick you back in to gear when the time comes.

 {% include gallery.html %}